How To Start A Blog: The Definitive Guide

 Get Some Thick Skin

-Grow some thick skin and realize that getting insulted is better than getting ignored.
+Grow some thick skin and realize that being insulted is better than being ignored.
 Keep going anyways.

 If you say you’re going to do something, just do it.